 After you've reconciled, the holy and spotless bride of Christ has the upper hand over her sinful flesh and is in a wonderful position to plot against it.
-Continuing with our example, after the husband does the dishes he can sit down with his wife and discuss, "What can we do to keep this from happening again in the future?"
-The question here isn't ultimately about how to avoid dishes piling up, but how to keep each other from sin.
+Continuing with our example, after the husband takes out the trash, he and his wife can discuss, or they can simply ask themselves in their own minds, "What can we do to keep this from happening again in the future?"
+The question here isn't ultimately about how to avoid trash bags piling up, but how to keep each other from sin.

-The husband knows, "When my wife asks me to do something, and I say I will and then don't, that makes me unreliable in her eyes and - even worse! - presents Christ as someone who doesn't keep his promises.
+The husband knows, "When my wife wants me to do something, and I say I will and then don't, that makes me unreliable in her eyes and-even worse!-presents Christ as someone who doesn't keep His promises.
 She naturally enough responds with anger and rages against God's good order that, in her eyes, has placed her under the authority of a lazy nincompoop.
 How can I avoid tempting her to despise God's good order, and how can I avoid committing the same sin in the future?"
-Perhaps they'll agree that requests of the other should be accompanied with eye contact and be free from distractions.
-Maybe she'll wait until a commercial break to ask him to do something and he'll look at her when she's talking to him.
-Perhaps they'll employ affirmative responses, something in plain English like, "Yes, dear," instead of comatose grunts.
-Whatever they come up with, the goal is to prevent sin and temptation to sin.
+The wife knows, "When my husband neglects to love me in the way I desired simply because he's loving me in another way I didn't realize I needed, I shouldn't be ungrateful.
+When the Israelites grumbled against the Lord's goodness in the wilderness because they wanted His goodness to look different, He rightly got angry with them.
+How can I avoid inciting my husband to wrath?"